 Victim Witness Assistance

 The San Diego County District Attorney operates the Victim/Witness Assistance Program.
-This program offers comprehensive services to crime victims.
-Victim Advocates are located throughout the County and offer assistance including:
+Victim Advocates are located throughout the County to assist victims with any of the following:

 - Crisis intervention